-- by a qualified person, - in accordance with the installation instructions, - in compliance with the Plumbing Code of Australia (PCA) and Plumbing Standard AS/NZS 3500.4, - This water heater is designed for outdoor installation. - This water heater is intended to be permanently connected to the water mains and not connected by a hose-set.
-A braided flexible hose or semi-flexible connector may be used for connection to the water heater, where permitted by AS/NZS 3500.4. - in compliance with the Gas Installations Standard AS/NZS 5601.1, - in compliance with the Australian / New Zealand Wiring Rules AS/NZS 3000, and - in compliance with all local codes and regulatory authority requirements.
+- by a qualified person, - in accordance with the installation instructions, - in compliance with the Plumbing Code of Australia (PCA) and Plumbing Standard AS/NZS 3500.4, - This water heater is designed for either indoor or outdoor installation. - This water heater is intended to be permanently connected to the water mains and not connected by a hose-set.
+A braided flexible hose or semi-flexible connector may be used for connection to the water heater, where permitted by AS/NZS 3500.4. - in compliance with the Australian / New Zealand Wiring Rules AS/NZS 3000, - An isolation switch must be installed at the switchboard in the electrical circuit to the water heater in accordance with the Wiring Rules, so the water heater can be switched off.
+Refer to "Connections - Electrical" on page 41. - The power supply wires are to be directly connected to the terminal block and earth tab connection, with no excess wire loops inside the front cover.
+The temperature rating of the power supply wires insulation must suit this application, or the wiring protected by insulating sleeving with an appropriate temperature rating if it can make contact with the internal storage cylinder.
+The temperature of the internal storage cylinder can reach 75°C under normal operation. - in compliance with all local codes and regulatory authority requirements.

-Installation and commissioning requirements and details for the installing plumber and licensed electrical worker are contained on pages 24 to 65.
+Installation and commissioning requirements and details for the installing plumber and licensed electrical worker are contained on pages 25 to 57.